adressler/dopamine.js/README.md

 dopamine.js requires jQuery >= 1.7
 Get it from: [http://jquery.com](http://jquery.com)

+## License

+Licensed under the MIT license.
+See file LICENSE for details.

 ## Authors

 dopamine.js was created and is maintained by Armin Dressler <dressler.armin at gmail.com>